Classroom Resources: Acids & Bases

 -

-Physical Properties, Concentration, Chemical Properties, pH | Middle School
+Concentration, Physical Properties, Chemical Properties, pH | Middle School

 Activity: Would You Drink it?
+Mark as Favorite (24 Favorites)

 In this activity, students are provided with data regarding the water quality at multiple locations throughout a city.
 Students will determine which location should be prioritized for cleaning of contaminates.
 Students will utilize Claim Evidence and Reasoning (CER) to develop a claim that is supported by the data provided.